 Below you will find answers to some of the most common questions.
 If you have a question not answered below, please contact us.

 How quickly do they ship?

 We ship stock Shooting Stick orders the next business day.
-If you want a name or initials laser engraved on the connector, that will add 5 business days to the delivery time.
+If you want "Build Your Own" and/or a name or initials laser engraved on the connector, that will add 5 business days to the delivery time.

 Do I really need to buy a set of my own...why not just use what the PH has?

 Absolutely, it is important you get comfortable with them before you leave home.
 The same reason you bring over you own rifle is the same reason why you should bring over your own set of sticks…..so you can practice with them in advance to gain proficiency.

 Jim Carmichel featured our products in a write-up he did for Outdoor Life.
 Jim was the Gun Editor of that publication and a veteran of over 40 African Safaris.
 He is also a nationally ranked bench rest shooter.
 When we met with him, he said after a comfortable pair of boots, a straight shooting rifle and high quality optics came a good set of shooting sticks.
 You have spent thousands on the hunt, thousands on airfare, thousands on equipment, and then when the moment of truth comes you are going to shoot off of a set of sticks cut from green wood (springy), cut very long so it fits the tallest hunter (not good for the average person) that has no padding to protect your stock?

 Larry Chesney, the Managing Editor of Sporting Classics Magazine lost his gun and African Sporting Creations shooting sticks for the first part of his safari.
 This is what he had to say about that experience, “I learned the hard way that all shooting sticks are not created equal.
 My African Sporting Creations sticks were indispensible!”

 What size should I order?